 - X-23 is a textbook example.
-She was cloned from Wolverine to be a Tyke Bomb and has been forced to kill a number of people, including her mother and her sensei.
+She was cloned from Wolverine to be a Tyke-Bomb and has been forced to kill a number of people, including her mother and her sensei.

-- and it gets even more tragic from there.
+- Captain America: The Winter Soldier: The Winter Soldier turns out to be Bucky Barnes, Steve's presumed-dead Heterosexual Life Partner.
+HYDRA turned him into an amnesiac cyborg super-assassin.
+And it gets even more tragic from there.
 Not only is he being (essentially) forced to serve the organisation he gave his life to stop, but Captain America: Civil War reveals that he's also a Manchurian Agent — even once he's left HYDRA and assassination behind and regained enough of his memories to navigate his life, he's still forced to carry out whatever reprehensible acts the forces of evil want him to commit, so long as they know the correct trigger words.
-And activation appears to be something of a painful experience.
+Activation appears to be something of a painful experience.

 - Danny in Danny the Dog, with an emphasis on the dehumanization aspect, since he was raised as a brainwashed human attack dog.

-- In Dragon Bones Oreg is a slave who is bound by dark magic to do everything his master orders him to do.
+- In Hurog, Oreg is a slave who is bound by dark magic to do everything his master orders him to do.
 Everything.
 Someone notices, after watching him fight, that he has been trained as assassin.
 Not so much a sentient weapon as a sentient swiss knife; he can do a lots of other things besides fighting.
 While he can materialize a seemingly human body, the dark magic his father inflicted on him turned him into the forsaken child in the Powered by a Forsaken Child castle Hurog.

 - The Unsullied from A Song of Ice and Fire: They are slave soldiers that are castrated, hooked on medieval magical steroids and put through a brutal regimen of training which most of them do not survive.
 They are also brainwashed to be obedient and personality-less.
 Much emphasis is put on how inhumane is their very existence and how Daenerys Targaryen did a good thing by freeing all Unsullied from slavery, encouraging them to develop personality and putting a stop to producing any new ones.